Facilitation and strategy development

 A few examples of our facilitation work:

-Partner: Groundswell International
+For: Groundswell International

 Bringing together NGO staff from Guatemala, Honduras, Ecuador, Senegal, Mali, Burkina Faso, Ghana, Nepal and the US, Cultivate! facilitated the 5-day annual Global Conference of the network of Groundswell International in November 2017.
 In Thiès, Senegal, the group worked in dynamic constellations, often breaking up in regional, language or thematic groups to draw out insights from the past two years and make strategic plans for the next two.
 We created safe spaces for participants to explore sometimes difficult questions, as well as the complexity and diversity of the context in which they work.
 Using heads, hands and heart, discussion alternated with playful situated experience, helping to harvest essential insights and commitment.